✔ No account fees or minimums ✔ Up to 4.20% APY

 When someone receives a personal check and deposits it in their account, their bank requests the transfer of funds from the bank on which the check was drawn.
 These transfers are processed electronically.
 Processing times can vary, though it typically takes a couple of business days for a check to clear.

-If someone writes a personal check and doesn’t have sufficient funds in their account to cover it, that check will “bounce”.
-When a check you write bounces, your bank can cover the amount for you but they can charge overdraft or non-sufficient funds fees for that convenience.
+If someone writes a personal check and doesn’t have sufficient funds in their account to cover it, that check will bounce.
+When a check you write bounces, it may be returned unpaid or your bank may cover the amount for you but they can charge overdraft or non-sufficient funds (NSF) fees for that convenience.

 Bounced checks typically don’t show up on consumer credit reports or affect credit scores, though banks may report them to ChexSystems.
 A consumer credit reporting agency, ChexSystems collects information about closed checking and savings accounts.